JMStewart00/mirror-twin/web/modules/contrib/easy_responsive_images/README.md

 ------------

 After generating the desired image styles for the different aspect ratio's, create a media view mode for each aspect ratio.
+The Easy Responsive Images formatter can be used to select an aspect ratio for the image in the media view mode.
+When using the media item in other content, render the media item using the view mode needed for the specific display.

+### Twig

-The module provides a Twig filter to create URLs for the images styles (including an optimized WebP version of the image when using
-[ImageAPI Optimize WebP](https://www.drupal.org/project/imageapi_optimize_webp)).
+The module also provides a Twig filter to create URLs for the images styles (including an optimized WebP version of the image when using [ImageAPI Optimize WebP](https://www.drupal.org/project/imageapi_optimize_webp)).

 Create a template for your media view mode, eg. `media--image--16-9.html.twig`